bevyengine/bevy/docs/profiling.md

 There are binaries available for Windows, and installation / build instructions for other operating systems can be found in the [Tracy documentation PDF](https://github.com/wolfpld/tracy/releases/latest/download/tracy.pdf).

-It has a command line capture tool that can be used for capturing with minimal disruption to the execution of graphical applications, saving the profile data to a file.
-It also has a GUI that can be used to inspect these profile files, or live capture them, though running the live capture on the same machine will be a competing graphical application, which may impact results.
-As such, @superdump tends to use the command line to for capturing, and the GUI tool for inspecting.
+It has a command line capture tool that can record the execution of graphical applications, saving it as a profile file.
+Tracy has a GUI to inspect these profile files.
+The GUI app also supports live capture, showing you in real time the trace of your app.

 In one terminal, run:
 `./capture-release -o my_capture.tracy`